 Case Studies including ONE’s HQ

 As well as working with a range of fantastic clients, we are proud to have implemented this solution on our very own HQ and are realising the benefits which we can now offer to clients.
 We now fully understand how our employees and visitors utilise and interact with our spaces, which is allowing us to continually optimise systems and operations, whilst providing a healthy environment for employees.

-The data collected, combined with intervention from our inhouse professional Building Services team, has allowed ONE to make informed decisions relating to the building’s operational energy consumption and inform our own corporate Net Zero targets, as a result we have seen an 8% reduction in carbon per employee in the last year alone.
-We are also investing with confidence in a series of carbon reduction improvement works to our HQ to significantly optimise energy usage such as: LED lighting with intelligent controls, installation of a highly efficient Air Source Heat Pump (ASHP) in place of the AC system and replacement of the ventilation systems incorporating heat recovery and air monitor sensors, with works taking place over the Summer of 2022.
+The data collected, combined with intervention from our inhouse professional Building Services team, has allowed ONE to make informed decisions relating to the building’s operational energy consumption and inform our own corporate Net Zero targets.
+We also invested with confidence in a series of carbon reduction improvement works to our HQ to significantly optimise energy usage such as: LED lighting with intelligent controls, installation of a highly efficient Air Source Heat Pump (ASHP) in place of the AC system and replacement of the ventilation systems incorporating heat recovery and air monitor sensors, and works took place over the Summer of 2023.

 Our Digital Twin platform will monitor and report the impact that our interventions will make to continually guide optimisation, energy saving and occupancy wellbeing.